 Each year, Rotary selects up to 100 individuals from around the world to receive fully funded academic fellowships at one of its peace centers.
-These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

 Field of Study: related to Peace and Conflict prevention and resolution

 - * Master’s degree: Each year, up to 50 master’s degree fellowships are awarded at these institutions: Duke University and University of North Carolina at Chapel Hill, USA, International Christian University, Japan, University of Bradford, England, University of Queensland, Australia and Uppsala University, Sweden